First of its kind “Driving EV Leadership” Event held in Johnson City, TN

 “We couldn’t have asked for a better result for this event!
 Building multiple teams of community leaders across Tennessee who are interested in supporting their economy, domestic sources of energy and their health and environment through the adoption of electric vehicles is the end-game,” said TDEC Regional Director of External Affairs Jan Compton, who assisted Buda in developing and organizing the event.
 “This event is intended to be a jump-start for our work in Tennessee.
 This will be followed by team-building work in each community and educational efforts that will cover EV basics to more complicated subject matter,” added Salazar Buda.

-Register to watch this recording on-demand at https://bit.ly/evleadership.
+Register to watch the “Driving EV Leadership” recording on-demand at https://bit.ly/evleadership.